Treatment Options For Oppositional-Defiant Disorder

 A case of ODD is a challenge for the child, along with his or her parents, teachers, guardians and caretakers.
 Raising a child with ODD is difficult and frustrating, and causes a great deal of stress and tension for all parties involved.

-Fortunately, research supports that with effective treatment and intervention, it is possible to recover from a condition of ODD.
+Fortunately, with effective treatment and intervention, it is possible to recover from a condition of ODD.
 Treatment involves intensive, long-term therapy with both the child and parents or guardian of the child.

 Treatment Options Available to a Child with ODD